 May 1: Labor Day

 May 9: Victory Day

 Jul 3: Independence Day

 For a current list of public holidays in Belarus go to: https://www.worldtravelguide.net/guides/europe/belarus/public-holidays/

-Discretion is advised for LGBTQI-travellers in Belarus.
+Discretion is advised for LGBTQI-travelers in Belarus.
 While a small gay community exists in Minsk, homophobia is quite widespread.
-As long as travellers use discretion and avoid public displays of affection, travel in Belarus should not be a problem.
+As long as travelers use discretion and avoid public displays of affection, travel in Belarus should not be a problem.

 Intrepid is committed to traveling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behavior, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while traveling.